fbpx

 Cooling Mats

-If you simply feel that even with those rules, running a fan isn’t possible this summer, we also want to suggest a cooling mat.
-I got one for my long-haired dog last summer and saw him go from panting to not panting within seconds of wearing one.
+If running a fan isn’t possible this summer, we also want to suggest a cooling mat.
+I got one for my long-haired dog last summer and saw him go from panting to not panting within seconds of lying on one.
 Therefore, one awfully muggy night, when I felt like my feet were made of molten lava, I grabbed his mat and put my feet on it.
 I was asleep within ten minutes.
-Since then I swear by this method.
+Since then, I swear by this method.
 Although it doesn’t create a breeze, it brings your temperature right down.
 I wear it round my neck, sit on it, or on my back and feel noticeably cooler.

 Handheld Fans